|

 Alex Elias

-Earlier this week, following his ace on No. 16 at Augusta National, Tommy Fleetwood tweeted:
+Earlier this week, after his ace on No. 16 at Augusta National, Tommy Fleetwood tweeted:

-While the average golfer will more than likely never know what it’s like to hit an ace at Augusta, every golfer knows the feeling that Fleetwood described: the gap between expectations and reality.
+While the average golfer may never record an ace at Augusta, every golfer can relate to the feeling Fleetwood described: the gap between expectations and reality.

-"I think from an expectations standpoint, people love watching golf on TV, but the average golfer often doesn’t realize how skilled you need to be to play on Tour.
-For example, the gap between your club champion and someone on Tour is much wider than most can imagine," said Jack Davis, Head Golf Professional at Essex County Club (Manchester-by-the-Sea, MA).
-"The golf industry is set up to influence you, from the PGA Tour down — through what players are wearing, the clubs they’re playing, and the courses they’re playing.
-As a result, a golfer’s expectations are often shaped by what they see on TV," said Davis.
-"It’s important to remember that you’re watching the top one hundred players in the world do what they do.
-That’s a good benchmark for understanding what real life is like.
-Even the most successful players in the world are only hitting about 75% of the greens and 60% of the fairways."
+“I think from an expectations standpoint, people love watching golf on TV, but the average golfer often doesn’t realize just how skilled you need to be to play on Tour.
+The gap between your club champion and someone on Tour is much wider than most can imagine,” said Jack Davis, Head Golf Professional at Essex County Club (Manchester-by-the-Sea, MA).
+“The golf industry is designed to influence you—from the PGA Tour down—through what players are wearing, the clubs they’re using, and the courses they’re playing.
+As a result, a golfer’s expectations are often shaped by what they see on TV,” said Davis.
+“It’s important to remember you’re watching the Top-100 players in the world do what they do.
+That’s a good benchmark for understanding reality.
+Even the most successful players hit only about 75% of greens and 60% of fairways.”

 Once realistic expectations are set, the drive to lower one’s handicap can truly begin.
-However, according to Davis, improving one’s game often has more to do with course management than a specific swing change.
+However, according to Davis, improving your game often has more to do with course management than any specific swing change.

-"As a Head Professional at a private club, most of our members play here regularly," said Davis.
-"The easiest way for them to improve, without making any changes to their swing, is simply by learning the golf course.
-It’s about making smarter decisions, making better club selections, being able to read lines, and understanding the wind.
-Without spending extra time on the range or buying a new driver, a change in mindset can already help you navigate the course more effectively."
-"We still need to execute, but when I’m doing an on-course lesson, I almost feel like I’m trying to pretend to be a Tour-level caddy," said Davis.
-"I always tell my students, 'If I were caddying for you, without worrying about technique for a single minute, I could save you five shots simply through better decisions, better leaves, and reading putts more accurately.'
-It may sound like a non-glamorous answer, but the key to becoming a better player isn’t just time on the range or buying a new driver — it’s mastering course management."
+“As a Head Professional at a private club, most of our members play here regularly,” said Davis.
+“The easiest way for them to improve—without changing their swing—is simply by learning the course.
+It’s about making smarter decisions, selecting the right clubs, reading lines, and understanding the wind.
+Without extra time on the range or a new driver, a shift in mindset can already help you navigate the course more effectively.”
+“We still need to execute, but when I’m giving an on-course lesson, I almost feel like I’m pretending to be a Tour-level caddy,” said Davis.
+“I always tell my students, ‘If I were caddying for you, without worrying about technique for a single minute, I could save you five shots simply through better decisions, smarter leaves, and more accurate reads on putts.’
+It may not sound glamorous, but the key to becoming a better player isn’t just time on the range or a new driver—it’s mastering course management.”

 0 Comments